Church of All Saints, Helmsley: History

-In 1931 a Harrison and Harrison pipe organ was installed on a platform immediately west of the chancel.
+In 1931 a Harrison & Harrison pipe organ was installed on a platform immediately west of the chancel.
 This organ replaced an existing instrument installed in 1868 by the Walker organ company.
 Mr Arthur Harrison retained some of the existing pipework and incorporated this in the new instrument.
+The Harrison & Harrison organ, which is located above and behind the pulpit, is used in current worship.

 Architecture

 In the 12th century the church was built in the Norman style and two arches, one over the entrance doorway, the other over the chancel, remain in place.
 They are rounded arches in the Norman style, as opposed to the Early English in which pointed arches were used in later developments.
 The church has a three-stage west tower, a four-bay nave, a two-bay chancel, transepts, vestry and south porch.
 Its 19th-century restoration was in the Gothic Revival style but incorporates work from the old church.
 It is constructed of sandstone ashlar with a steeply sloping stone slate roof.
 The tower has 13th-century lancet windows to its west and north faces at the second stage.
 Its other lancet windows, round-headed belfry windows and octagonal turrets date from the 19th-century restoration.
 The south porch is entered by a round arch accessing a 12th-century doorway.
 Windows installed in the 19th century in the north aisle and at the west end have reticulated tracery.
 The chancel has round-headed and lancet windows.

 Photographs reveal that the roof was altered in the restoration of 1866–69 and the church had a parapet with battlements on the southern side.

 The north chapel is dedicated to Aelred, third abbot of the Cistercian monastery at Rievaulx Abbey.
 It contains a statue of the Virgin Mary, and votive candles.
 The south chapel is dedicated to Columba, a missionary from Ireland who brought Christianity to much of northern England.
 The chapel contains wall paintings of contemporary events, including depictions of Saint Oswald and a knight slaying a dragon emblazoned with the pagan gods.

+The church was granted Grade II* listed building status on 4 January 1955.

 Modern usage

-There is a congregation of around 70 people, and services use the Harrison and Harrison pipe organ, which is above and behind the pulpit.
+There is a congregation of around 70 people.